Page Contents at a Glance

 The main problem with Subliminal Videos isn’t a lack of science.
 It’s the same damn thing that we ran into with Subliminal Audios.
 Most of the Subliminal Videos that you’ll come across are utter rubbish.

-It seems like the subliminal sector has been invaded by Internet Marketeers.
+It seems like the subliminal sector has been invaded by marauding marketeers.
 You won’t believe some of the stuff that people are actually selling.
 It’s bad!
 Here’s a couple Subliminal Video Websites that look suspiciously similar.
-They also appear to be solely designed to capture you email address: Pleasurable Profits and Subliminal Warrior Videos.
+They also appear to be solely designed to capture your email address: Pleasurable Profits and Subliminal Warrior Videos.
 See what I mean?

 Unfortunately, these kind of scam sites are giving Subliminal Messages a bad name.
 The best one that I’ve come across, probably only looks good because the other ones look so bad.
 But, if you have digital art screens, you might like it.